 This crisis reaches every community, every neighborhood, across all ethnicities and income levels.
 Only by pulling together and joining efforts—organizations, agencies, and individuals—can we overcome Connecticut’s opioid crisis.
 You can help.

 Marketing campaigns from pharmaceutical companies that produced opioids in the 1990’s suggested that these prescription medications were not addictive.
 Consequently, the drugs were prescribed for a wide range of medical purposes.
-Americans have now learned that the prescription opioids can be addictive and deadly.
-Every day, about 115 people in the United States die from an opioid-related overdose.
+Americans have now learned that prescription opioids can be addictive and deadly.
+Every day, about 130 people in the United States die from an opioid-related overdose2.
 The following facts show how harmful opioids are to our country as a whole:

-- In 2016 and 2017, the United States Department of Health and Human Services estimated that 130 people died every day from opioid-related drug overdoses.
+- In 2016 and 2017, the United States Department of Health and Human Services estimated that 130 people died every day from opioid-related drug overdoses.3

-- The CDC estimated that about 72,000 Americans died from drug overdoses in 2017; this death toll is higher than national deaths by HIV, car crashes, or gun deaths.
+- The CDC estimated that about 72,000 Americans died from drug overdoses in 2017; this death toll is higher than national deaths by HIV, car crashes, or gun deaths.4

-Connecticut is among the top 10 states with the highest rate of opioid-related overdose deaths in the United States.
+Connecticut is among the top 10 states with the highest rate of opioid-related overdose deaths in the United States.1

 Connecticut has developed a response and is working diligently across the state to support individuals, families, and communities.